serokell/blog-posts/existential-vs-universal-quantification/article.md

 λ> 1
 λ> Just 5
 ```

-Note that since type variable `a` is hidden with a quantifier, you can't add constraints to it besides those added to the constructor.
+Note that, since the type variable `a` is "hidden" inside the `MkElem` constructor,
+you can only use the constraints declared in the constructor.
+You can't constrain it any further.

 ```haskell
 allEqual :: Eq ??? => [Elem] -> Bool -- There is no type variable that you can add a constraint to.